controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-helix-itsm/README.md

 * Helix Control-M
 * Automation API CLI

-> NOTE: It likely is compatible with Control-M on-premise systems, with the proper fields file (as per the documentation on the [Alerts template reference](https://docs.bmc.com/docs/display/ctmSaaSAPI/Alerts+Template+reference).
+> NOTE: It has not been tested with on-prem systems, but it should work with the proper fields file (as per the documentation on the [Alerts template reference](https://docs.bmc.com/docs/display/ctmSaaSAPI/Alerts+Template+reference))

 ### BMC Helix ITSM